parachute-cord-paracord

-Paracord is a highly versatile multi-filament nylon cord with nearly unlimited uses, applications and benefits, and is pretty much a “must have” for preppers (or anyone!).
+Paracord is a highly versatile multi-filament nylon cord with nearly unlimited uses, applications, and benefits, and it is pretty much a “must-have” for prepping and preparedness (or anyone!).
+To say paracord has many uses is an understatement.
+It’s like the duct tape of cordage!

-Here are more details about this amazing cord and a good supplier here in the United States Military-spec 550 Paracord:
+Here are more details about this amazing cord and its many uses.

 Rothco (100′ shank)